-Set forth below is a table that documents our domestic and foreign income tax attributes at December 31, 2021:
+Set forth below is a table that documents our domestic and foreign income tax attributes at December 31, 2022:

-Type Jurisdiction Amount (in millions) Expiration
+Туре Jurisdiction Amount (in millions) Expiration

-Net operating loss U.S. Federal \$835 None
+Net operating loss U.S. Federal \$ 752 None

-Capital loss U.S. Federal and States 34 2023
+Capital loss U.S. Federal and

+States 32 2023

+General business credit U.S. Federal 1 Through 2042

-Net operating loss U.S. States 1,160 Various
+Net operating loss U.S. States 1,077 Various

-Net operating loss Brazil 17 None
+Net operating loss Brazil 18 None

-Net operating loss Canada 21 Through 2041
+Net operating loss Canada 12 Through 2042

 Capital loss Canada 5 None

-We have recorded a 100% valuation allowance of approximately \$8 million against the deferred tax asset related to our domestic capital loss carryover and a valuation allowance of approximately \$5 million against the deferred tax asset related to certain of our foreign net operating loss and capital loss carryovers as of December 31, 2021.
+We have recorded a 100% valuation allowance of approximately \$8 million against the deferred tax asset related to our domestic capital loss carryover and a valuation allowance of approximately \$5 million against the deferred tax asset related to certain of our foreign net operating loss and capital loss carryovers as of December 31, 2022.
 We also have recorded a valuation allowance of approximately \$5 million against the deferred tax asset related to our accumulated other comprehensive income ("AOCI") foreign exchange net losses.
-The net decrease of our valuation allowance for the year ended December 31, 2021 is approximately \$1 million from the year ended December 31, 2020.
+There has been no increase or decrease of our valuation allowance for the year ended December 31, 2022 from the year ended December 31, 2021.